Deltares/Veiligheidsrendement/vrtool/orm/README.md

 ## Module structure.

+* IO:
   * Importers: The classes responsible to read one or many tables from a database and trigger the corresponding mappings to `vrtool` objects.
 They are located in the `vrtool.orm.importers` module.
   * Exporters: The classes responsible to write in one or many tables of a database with the current status of our `vrtool` objects.
 They are located in the `vrtool.orm.exporters` module.
 * Models: `Python` objects representing the database entities and their relationships.
 They are located in the `vrtool.orm.models` module.
 * Controllers: A series of endpoints to trigger different actions related to read or write from / to the database.
 For now located in the `vrtool.orm.orm_controllers.py` file.
+* Version: The classes responsible for managing the verions of the `vrtool.orm`.
+* Migration: The artifacts needed to upgrade 1 or more databases to the latest version of the `vrtool.orm`.
 * `orm_db.py`.
 File containing the simple definition of the current (`SQLite` database).

 ## How to use it?